The Thomas Pages homepage

 So many

-good-sounding ideas have been promulgated in explanation of the 'Image of God' in God's design of humanity that there is often an inclusive approach among many preachers/teachers that something must be 'right' in what has been said.
-The danger with this attitude is that, with any spiritual error, it is not simply that it is wrong, but that it hides or deflects us from a specific truth.
+good-sounding ideas have been promulgated in explanation of the 'Image of God' in God's original design of humanity, stated in Genesis One, that there is often an inclusive approach among many preachers/teachers that something must be 'right' in what has been said by preachers/teachers in the past.

 It is NOT Morality